Search by Keyword

 (John Lennon – Paul McCartney)

-Although the resulting sound is mostly representative of the psychedelic era, to play it accurately and to good effect is an art.
-It takes much more than to just play a guitar with the tape reversed and then turn it around to the proper direction.
-Although the Beatles were the first to attempt it, they worked to perfect it right from the beginning, taking as much time as needed to do it right.
+Although The Beatles weren't the first to incorporate backwards sounds into their recordings (avant-garde composers such as Karlheinz Stockhausen, Edgard Varese and John Cage accomplished this back in the '50s), John, Paul, George and Ringo were the first artists to introduce this innovation into popular music.
+The resulting sound is mostly evocative of the psychedelic era, but to use it accurately and to good effect is an art.
+It takes much more than just recording a guitar with the tape reversed and then turning it around for playback in the proper direction.
+They worked to perfect it right from the beginning, taking as much time as they needed to do it right.
 Although they did use backward recording on other instruments (and vocals) periodically throughout the rest of their career, it was done rather sparingly.
-Their desire for experimentation, with the help of the EMI staff, went in many other directions, and we can be very grateful for their thirst as to ‘pushing the envelope.’
+Their ongoing experimentation, with the help of the EMI staff, went in many other directions, and we can be very grateful for their desire to continually 'push the envelope.’

-In 1972, John told Hit Parader Magazine that he wrote “I’m Only Sleeping” himself, adding in a 1980 interview “That’s me dreaming my life away.”
+In 1972, John told Hit Parader Magazine that he wrote “I’m Only Sleeping” himself, adding in a 1980 interview “That’s me 'dreaming my life away,'” thus quoting his current recording "Watching The Wheels."
 Corroborating this point is the Evening Standard article written by Maureen Cleave (which also included the “more popular than Jesus” statement) from March of 1966 which states: “He (John) can sleep almost indefinitely, is probably the laziest person in England.
 ‘Physically lazy,’ he said.
 ‘I don’t mind writing or reading or watching or speaking, but sex is the only physical thing I can be bothered with any more.’”

 “The song was written and arranged in one writing session, co-written but from John’s original idea.”
 So claims Barry Miles in his book “Many Years From Now,” which also relates more details of the inspiration.
 He states: “Often Paul would be John’s morning alarm call.
 Living at Wimpole Street…meant he got up earlier than John and packed more into each day.
 John led a more relaxed suburban life but if he went to dinner in London or to a club, living so far from town meant that he returned home very late.
 Paul would arrive at midday or the early afternoon and wake him up, which was where John got the idea for ‘I’m Only Sleeping.’”